Lady Elinor's Wicked Adventures

 I had a wonderful time writing Harry and Norrie’s romantic adventures, and I hope you will enjoy reading about them.
 An exerpt is available here.

-Next comes the story of Norrie’s sister, Lady Emily’s Exotic Journey.
+Next comes the story of Norrie’s sister, Lady Emily’s Exotic Journey, coming on August 4.
 She travels with her parents to the ruins of ancient Nineveh on the Tigris River, right across from Mosul.
 It’s not an easy journey for them, traveling on horseback across the Taurus Mountains and on rafts down the Tigris River, and further adventures await.
 But Lady Emily has met a young Frenchman who has been assisting the archeologist working at Nineveh, and things look promising between them.

 PS.
 In my Bits and Pieces blog, I talk about some of the weird and wonderful people and things I discover in my research.
 And sometimes about food.
 Please stop by for a visit.